 Please help with ongoing care for the bears by becoming a monthly Bear Carer (click here, it's less than the cost of a coffee each week) rather than a one-off donation.

-Otherwise for a one-off donation, click the green button below.
+Otherwise for a one-off donation, click here.

 Our bears receive a healthy diet of fresh vegetables and fruit supplemented with proteins and additional pulses & grains.
 It costs around £3 per day to feed a single bear.
 Many of our bears are rescued at an early age, sometimes as young as 1 month old.
 With a lifespan of 30-40 years, that's a lot of vegetables!